AloisRautureau/reed-chessboard/README.md

 ## Compiling
 **You can skip this step by downloading the [realease package]()**

-To compile from source, you'll need CMake as well as Cargo.
+To compile from source, you'll need CMake, the Pico C/C++ SDK as well as Cargo.
 Then, follow those commands:

 - `git clone https://github.com/AloisRautureau/reed-chessboard-controller.git`
-- `cd reed-chessboard-controller`
+- `cd reed-chessboard`
 - `cmake -S controller -B build`
 - `cmake --build build`
 - `cargo build --release`